bbauska/UofM-Intro-HTML5/README.md

 that keep you from making progress in the course (e.g., missing or inadequate alt-text, captioning errors).

-**Third-party sites and software:** While the University of Michigan is not responsible for the accessibility of third-party sites or applications that may be linked from this course, we still encourage you to report associated third-party accessibility issues so that we can
+<b>Third-party sites and software:</b> While the University of Michigan is
+not responsible for the accessibility of third-party sites or applications that may be linked from this course, we still encourage you to report associated third-party accessibility issues so that we can